-We may collect and process the following types of Customer Data in order to provide and support the Data Rooms:
+We may collect and process the following types of Customer Data in order to provide and support the Service:

-Metadata: User activity within the Virtual Data Room is automatically logged, e.g. login time, location, Materials accessed.
-These logs are available to the Customer via the administrator portal for the purpose of monitoring behaviour and investigations.
+Metadata: User activity within the Service is automatically logged, e.g. username, email address, login time, location, Materials accessed, internet protocol (IP), browser type and version, time zone setting and location, browser plug in types and versions, operating systems and platform and other technology on the devices you use to access the relevant website and our Services.
+These logs are available to the Customer via the administrator portal for the purpose of monitoring, and investigations.

-Materials: The Materials uploaded to the Virtual Data Rooms by Users may contain Personal Data.
+Materials: The Materials uploaded to the Service by Users may contain Personal Data.
 We do not access information within the Materials except in limited circumstances upon the Customer’s explicit and specific request for support, and with Customer permission.

 Purposes for Processing